jdbateman/MemeGen/README.md

 # MemeGen
-This Swift app for iPhone (iOS 8) let's you add text to photos and share them.
-Uses CoreData.
+This Swift app for iPhone (iOS 8) let's a user add text to any photo and share it as a Meme.
+User data is persisted using CoreData.
+Memes are presented in both list and collection layouts.

 ## Implementation Highlights